- Machine learning techniques are expanding the possibilities of sentiment analysis and affective computing

 Modern sentiment analysis enables far more precise measurements at scale.
 The tools can tell you whether 10,000 reviewers genuinely liked a product, at a scale beyond the feasibility of using human analysts.

-Sentiment analysis has applications beyond marketing.
+AI sentiment analysis has applications beyond marketing.
 Investors have long known that market optimism and pessimism influence the rise and fall of stock prices.
 Startups such as AlphaSense attempt to measure those positive and negative signals by applying machine learning techniques to daily trawling of market coverage, press releases, and analyst reports.

 HR is also fertile ground for modern sentiment analysis tools.
 Big companies often struggle to capture the honest opinions of thousands of workers through surveys or other means.
 One sentiment analysis tool, UltiPro Perception, analyzes answers on employee questionnaires and creates a map showing collective employee sentiment about the company and its managers.